Emergency Operation Centre

 More long-term solutions will be worked through based on needs assessments conducted by Civil Defence staff, in conjunction with external providers.

 During an emergency all available forms of communications will be used but it is conceivable that telephones will not be operating.
 Should this be the case we will revert to VHF radio as our primary means of communication.

-An extensive VHF radio network has been established between all sector posts, the welfare centre and District Headquarters.
-Additional to this, a number of handheld radios and mobile sets in most council vehicles will ensure we will still have communications throughout the district should all other systems fail.
-All these radios are able to operate on either mains power or a backup 12 volt system.
+An extensive VHF radio network has been established and is regularly tested between the EOC and the Community Hubs.
+Where a base’s radio has not been supplied there will be handheld radios and mobile sets in council vehicles, which will ensure we will still have communications throughout the district should all other systems fail.
+All radios can operate on either mains power or a backup twelve-volt system.

 Council CDEM also owns two Starlink systems and small generators to provide a backup internet capability should access be interrupted during an event.
 The actual positioning of these at community hubs will be decided by CDEM based on need.